coup321/NHAMCS_hypertension/readme.md

 What worked for me is to create a boolean filter over the medication info I was interested in, then use that to filter the medications (1-30).
-If I was just looking for a row that indicated medication was given, for example, then I would reduce the Nx30 filter to 1x30 with a 'any' method on the column axis.
+If I was just looking for a row that indicated medication was given, for example, then I would reduce the Nx30 filter to 1x30 with an 'any' method on the column axis.